 If you want to drive anywhere, you need two car seats.
 There is no way to get around this one.

 I know this sounds mean, but sometimes you have to put the babies down.
 You do need a place to put each baby.
 Yes, they need floor time, but the floor isn’t always the best place, especially if you have older children running around.

 I like the bouncer because they are easier to move to different parts of your house.
 They are also very helpful for soothing two babies at once.
 I think the bouncer is easier to customize the motion to the level of fuss.

 There isn’t really that much that you need literally two of them.
 Unfortunately, these are most of the big-ticket items, making it more expensive.

 There are only two twin specific items I could think of that we used this year.

 I didn’t use a pillow with my singleton, but with twins, it made all the difference.

 If you want to leave the house you need a way to get those babies around.
-There are twin wraps for babywearing, but I prefer to use a stroller.
+There are twin baby carriers for hands free babywearing, but I prefer to use a stroller.
 One person can push both babies with a double stroller.

 Other things (diapers, wipes, burp cloths, swaddles, outfits, blankets, toys, bottles if you are using them, pacifiers, etc) you need more of, but not necessarily a certain number.
 If you are willing to do more laundry you can get by with fewer of these items.
 I would buy some to start, but wait to get more until you see a real need.